Italian nationality law: Naturalisation

+The applicant must show evidence of Italian language skills of at least CEFR Level B1.

 Former citizens of Vatican City

 Under the terms of the Lateran Treaty, any person who loses Vatican citizenship and would otherwise become stateless automatically acquires Italian citizenship.
 Eligibility to Vatican citizenship is not tied to the territory of Vatican City, but by a person's appointment to an office associated with the Holy See.
 This includes Cardinals of the Catholic Church domiciled within the Vatican or in Rome, diplomats of the Holy See, and any other person who is resident in Vatican City because of their occupation.
 Spouses and children of a Vatican citizen who are authorised to reside in state territory may apply for a grant of citizenship, as well as any person who otherwise does not meet requirements for employment or family relations but is specifically authorised by the Pope to reside within the Vatican.

 Any person who ceases employment in a qualifying office or is no longer domiciled in Vatican City automatically loses Vatican citizenship.
 Family members of a person whose qualifying employment ends also lose their Vatican citizenship at the same time.
 Upon reaching age 18, children of a Vatican citizen automatically cease to hold Vatician citizenship and must apply for continued residence permission at that time if desired.
 Cardinals who become domiciled outside of Vatican City or Rome also lose Vatican citizenship.